 2. Overhead ledgesImage Source: Decor Pad

 To maximize storage space, install overhead ledges on your bare walls.
 This saves you the hassle of finding the perfect art piece to hang.
 With your overhead ledge, you can get even more creative my showcasing different items!
-You can opt to put decorative accents such as vases, plates, or photo frames on your ledges which will definitely give your place a personal touch.
+You can opt to put decorative accents such as vases, plates, or photo frames on your ledges and tables which will definitely give your place a personal touch.

 3. Open shelvesImage Source: InteriorPatio.com